 Go to a Broadway show

-For those who, despite the walk, still have strength I strongly suggest you to enjoy a musical on Broadway, the Mecca of this genre and where you can enjoy great hits such as The Lion King, The Phantom of the Opera, or Aladdin.
+For those who, despite the walk, still have the strength I strongly suggest you enjoy a musical on Broadway, the Mecca of this genre and where you can enjoy great hits such as The Lion King, The Phantom of the Opera, or Aladdin.
 In our article Buy tickets for musicals in New York we give you a list of tips and suggestions to do so and get the best price for your tickets.

 New York Tourist Cards

-For those who want to go to various museums or tourist attractions in New York, and in most attractions avoid queues, you may want to buy one of the four main cards sold to tourists in New York: New York Pass, CityPASS, Sightseeing Pass and Smart Destinations.
-Here I explain briefly what each of them are, for more information, tips and recommendations I strongly suggest you read our article to select the best tourist card for your trip to New York:
+For those who want to go to various museums or tourist attractions in New York, and in most attractions avoid queues, you may want to buy one of the four main cards sold to tourists in New York: New York Pass, CityPASS, Sightseeing Pass, and Smart Destinations.
+Here I explain briefly what each of them is, for more information, tips and recommendations I strongly suggest you read our article to select the best tourist card for your trip to New York: